Keywords

 Analysis of data from various geographical regions reveals the widespread impact of climate change on lactation.
 In regions with high temperatures and frequent droughts, such as parts of Africa, Central and South America, and South Asia, lactating women face significant challenges in maintaining adequate hydration and nutrition.
 These regions also often experience food insecurity, further complicating efforts to support maternal and infant health (Sultana & Mostafa, 2023; DeNicola et al., 2015; Xie et al., 2022; Bentley, 1998; Butte et al., 2001).
 Understanding regional differences in vulnerability and adaptive capacity is essential for developing effective interventions.

 Case studies highlight critical issues and adaptive responses to climate change impacts on lactation.
 For example, in some communities, local initiatives have been implemented to provide clean water and nutritional support to lactating women (Josefson et al., 2023).
 These initiatives often involve community-based education programs and partnerships with local organizations to ensure sustainable access to resources (Josefson et al., 2023; Chen et al., 2020; Winter et al., 2019).
-By examining these case studies, we can identify successful strategies and best practices that can be adapted and implemented in other regions facing similar challenges.
+This review highlights select case studies to illustrate how local interventions can inform climate-related lactation strategies in similar settings.

 Addressing health disparities and promoting health equity requires targeted, multi-faceted interventions.
 Strategies to mitigate the impact of climate change on lactating individuals must consider the social determinants of health and aim to reduce systemic barriers.
-Key recommendations include improving access to healthcare by enhancing healthcare infrastructure in underserved areas to provide comprehensive maternal and infant care, including support for lactating mothers.
-Ensuring food and water security is crucial, and this can be achieved by implementing policies and programs that secure access to nutritious food and clean water, particularly in regions vulnerable to climate change.
-Enhancing education and awareness involves developing community-based education programs to raise awareness about the impacts of climate change on lactation and promoting strategies to mitigate these effects.
-Strengthening social support networks is essential and can be facilitated by creating support groups and networks for lactating mothers, providing emotional and practical support to navigate climate-related challenges.
-Finally, advocating for policy change is necessary to ensure the inclusion of maternal and child health considerations in climate policies at local, national, and international levels, making sure that climate adaptation and mitigation strategies address the unique needs of marginalized populations.
+Key recommendations include improving access to healthcare by enhancing healthcare infrastructure in underserved areas to provide comprehensive maternal and infant care, including support for lactating individuals (Reilly, 2021; Grubesic & Durbin, 2017).
+Ensuring food and water security is crucial and can be achieved by implementing policies and programs that guarantee access to nutritious food and clean water, particularly in regions vulnerable to climate change (DeNicola et al., 2015; Sultana & Mostafa, 2023).
+Enhancing education and awareness involves developing community-based initiatives to increase understanding of how climate change affects lactation and to promote practical strategies for mitigation (Francis et al., 2020; Gorman, 2020).
+Strengthening social support networks is also vital and can be achieved by creating local support groups and peer networks for lactating individuals, offering emotional and practical assistance in adapting to climate-related challenges.
+Finally, advocating for policy change is necessary to ensure that maternal and child health considerations are incorporated into climate adaptation and mitigation efforts at local, national, and international levels (Limaye, 2022; Gregory et al., 2023).

 The social-ecological model examines how individual, interpersonal, organizational, community, and policy factors interact to influence health outcomes (Figure 1) (Khajehaminian et al., 2019).
 Applying this model to lactation and climate change helps identify the multiple levels of influence and potential intervention points.
 At the individual level, educating lactating women about the impacts of climate change and strategies for maintaining health and milk production can enhance personal resilience.